 What do lab-grown meat, a holographic museum guide and a supercharged version of Amazon’s Alexa have in common?
 They’re all breakthrough emerging technologies that are likely to shape our lives in the near future, according to a list published by the World Economic Forum.
 Selected by a panel of scientists and experts, each one has been identified as having the potential to be disruptive by altering deep-rooted practices or shaking up whole industries.

 While we’ve all heard how technologies like artificial intelligence and quantum computing are set to transform our everyday lives, the coming change can seem like a nebulous concept that’s hard to define.
 In this list, experts seek to pinpoint the breakthroughs that will take effect within three to five years.

-Here are the technologies generating the most excitement among experts this year:
+Here are the Emerging Technologies generating the most excitement among experts this year:

 Overlaying information and animation on to real-world images is set to go mainstream.
 While the technology isn’t new – many of us have used a car display with guides to aid parking or played the game PokémonGo – it’s set to take a leap forward in terms of sophistication and everyday use.
 In the future, augmented reality will help surgeons visualize tissues beneath a patient’s skin in three dimensions and conjure up holographic-like guides to take you through a museum.

 Advanced diagnostic tools are set to tailor your medicines to you, detecting and quantifying multiple signs of a disorder to decide how likely you are to contract a disease.
 Several advanced diagnostic tools are already in use for cancer.
 One helps women with certain types of breast cancer avoid chemotherapy.
 It can also be used to diagnose endometriosis, without the need for surgery, as well as brain disorders, like autism, Parkinson’s and Alzheimer’s, that are currently diagnosed by an assessment of symptoms.

 AI-led molecular design